 The Sony A9, Sigma 85mm f/1.4 DG DN ART lens & Angelo Pelle wrist strap

 The A9 was initially marketed as the first real mirrorless competition to professional DSLRs.
 It was smaller, lighter, faster, higher resolution and cheaper than the Canon 1DX mkII and Nikon D5.
 Funnily enough, this seems even more true of Canon & Nikon's next (and final?) generation DSLRs now that price is an even bigger gap.
 Sony also began launching big pro lenses in 2017 to entice more professionals to switch.
-They now have a 400mm f/2.8 and a 600mm f/4.
-I'm sure the 300mm f/2.8 and 200mm f/2 won't be too far behind.
+They now have a 400mm f/2.8, 600mm f/4 and I'm sure a 300mm f/2.8 and 200mm f/2 won't be too far behind.
 It takes a lot for professionals to be tempted away from their reliable lens systems, but this push from Sony seemed somewhat successful.
+Sony have dialed up this push to 11 with their new Sony A1, but pro mirrorless cameras from Canon and Nikon are now being teased to desperately compete... we'll see how that new battle plays out.

 Much of the A9's benefits are about speed.
 Compared to other mirrorless cameras; It starts up quicker, has less shutter lag, a higher max shutter speed, it scans quicker, focuses quicker, tracks quicker, shoots quicker, updates the viewfinder quicker & never blacks out.
-For DSLR users it also provided: 5 stops of image stabilization (for lenses that don't), far more AF sensors over a much larger area, eye-AF (for humans and animals), a tilting LCD screen and no need for lens calibration.
+Compared to DSLRs it has the following benefits: 5 stops of image stabilization (for lenses that don't), far more AF sensors over a much larger area, eye-AF (for humans and animals), a tilting LCD screen and no need for lens calibration.
+Plus it's small and light, for those that like that kind of thing.

-The mid-range the A7III was a big step up over its predecessor due to borrowing some of the A9's innovations.
+The mid-range the A7III was a big step up over its predecessor due to borrowing a lot from the A9's innovations.
 In practice, if you're using it for speed critical subjects like wildlife, the A9 is light-years ahead.

 It's capability is impressive, but more importantly it gives you the confidence to shoot pretty much anything.
-Misses are usually your fault, giving you the ability to fine tune your skills, rather than getting frustrated by hitting technical limitations.
+Misses are usually your fault (with a few caveats), giving you the ability to fine tune your skills, rather than getting frustrated by hitting technical limitations.
+The only problem I have had with focusing on the A9 has been when a small bird is hiding behind thin twigs and the AF always seems to prioritize the front elements, but this is not a new issue for AF users.

 12bit vs 14bit

 One thing that would never filter down to the A7 cameras was the left dial.
 This has two sections (upper and lower) that control focus modes and shooting speeds.
 It's really nice not having to delve into the menus for these or assign them to custom buttons.
-It would be useful to have this on all of the A7 series as well, but I get that Sony want some way to have a physical difference on the pro models.
+It would be useful to have this on all of the A7 series as well, but I get that Sony want some way to have a physical differentiation to the professional models.

 The main feature of the A9 is it's stacked sensor.
 This provides a two amazing features.
 Firstly; the sensor scans at a very high speed when using the electronic shutter / silent mode (1/160th).
 This allows you the confidence to leave the camera in silent shooting mode most of the time without having to worry about rolling shutter.
 Secondly; The viewfinder has no blackout when it is shooting silently, no matter the burst speed and unlike many other mirrorless cameras this is not because it displays the last frame until it's finished recording.
 The view is unhindered by shooting.
 Since this is such a bizarre sensation it's actually nice that the camera has a fake sound and various options for flashing symbols to help tell you that you have actually taken a shot.